 Habitats & Wildlife

 Great Neck’s mix of pine forest and salt marshes are listed as priority habitats for rare species like Eastern box turtles.
-As you wander quietly through the woods, look out for signs of woodland birds, small mammals, and sensitive amphibians hiding among the forest’s understory.
+As you wander through the woods, look out for signs of woodland birds, small mammals, and sensitive amphibians hiding among the forest’s understory.
+If you move quietly, this forest is known for being a great place to spot grazing deer.
 You may even encounter a roosting great horned owl!
 You’re most likely to see wildlife from the sanctuary’s salt marsh overlook: in summer, nesting ospreys soar over the cove while herons and egrets wade in the shallows searching for prey.

 Mass Audubon works to protect the nature of Massachusetts for people and for wildlife.